 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Yanliang air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Yanliang is currently 8.4 times the WHO annual air quality guideline value

 Moderate 82 US AQI

 |Monday, Dec 5|

 Unhealthy for Sensitive Groups 131 US AQI

 Interested in hourly forecast?
 Get the app

 Yanliang has some fairly bad levels of air quality on record, coming in repeatedly with many months of the year having high pollution readings.
 Looking at the readings taken in the latter days of April 2021, Yanliang was seen with a US AQI reading of 95, a reading that placed it into the ‘moderate’ air pollution bracket.
 This indicates that whilst the air quality is not overtly bad, it would still have a fair amount of pollution and air contaminants in the atmosphere to warrant some concern, with sensitive individuals being at risk for adverse effects, particularly during time periods in which this number goes higher.